7-challenges

 As you’ve seen, successful managers need a broad range of vital skills.
 Jump-start a successful management career with knowledge, skills and behaviors offered in our most popular courses, including:

-AMA’s most popular management course, it offers you the opportunity to learn and practice applying the essential skills new managers must have.
+AMA’s most popular management course offers you the opportunity to learn and practice applying the essential skills new managers must have.
 Guided by an expert AMA course leader, you will learn how to apply this knowledge to your specific job situation.

 Renowned as the world’s premier personal leadership development and training program, this course aligns timeless principles of personal effectiveness with the relevancy of today’s practices as well as modern technology.
 Though ideal for managers at all levels, it is especially useful for someone who is beginning their management career.

-As a new manager, it’s particularly important to know how to make your communications work to your advantage.
+As a first time manager, it’s particularly important to know how to make your communications work to your advantage.
 Learn to choose and use the most appropriate words and emotional tone for every business interaction, and gain a greater insight into your communication style and the style of others.